aerospike/aerospike-client-python/doc/admin_query_role.md

 **role**, the user defined role to be queried in the Aerospike database.

-**policies**, the dictionary of policies to be given while querying a role in the database.
+**policy**, the dictionary of policy options to be given while querying a role in the database.

 ## Return Values
 Returns a list containing the details of the particular role.